-In 2018, about half of the arrears of state-owned companies were due to the general consolidated budget and approximately 38% represented overdue payments to suppliers.
-The decrease of arrears by 0.7 billion lei, as compared to the previous year, was mostly arrears to other creditors, the changes observed in other categories of outstanding payments being very small.
+In 2018, about half of the of state-owned arrears companies were due to the general consolidated budget approximately and 38% represented overdue payments to suppliers.
+The decrease of arrears by 0.7 billion lei, as compared to the previous year, was mostly driven by the reduction of arrears to other creditors.

-In 2018, about half of the arrears of state-owned most outstanding payments are due to the general consolidated budget, representing 10.6 billion lei (which is by 90 million lei smaller compared to general consolidated budget 2017), this value corresponding to a share of 50.5% in total arrears of the public sector.
+Analyzing the structure of SOEs' arrears in 2018, it can be observed that most outstanding payments are due to the general consolidated budget, representing 10.6 billion lei (which is by 90 million lei smaller compared to 2017), this value corresponding to a share of 50.5% in total arrears of the public sector.

 Suppliers rank second in the hierarchy of SOEs' arrears, the amount due to them being 7.8 billion lei (representing about 38% of total arrears) which is 45 million lei higher than in 2017.
-Compared to the previous year, only SOEs' arrears to other creditors decreased significantly (-631 million lei), driven by the reduction of their share in total arrears being 24.5%.
+Compared to the previous year, only SOEs' arrears to other creditors decreased significantly (-631 million lei), their share in total arrears being 24.5%.
 The evolution of the structure of SOEs' arrears is presented in Figure 1.